Kubiya-Barak/testtools/onboarding/README.md

-# Kubiya Organization Onboarding Terraform Module
+# Kubiya Terraform Onboarding Tool

-This Terraform module automates the process of onboarding a new organization to Kubiya and configuring various integration sources.
+This tool automates the process of onboarding new organizations to Kubiya using Terraform.

+## Overview

+The tool performs two main operations:
+1. Creates a new organization and gets an API token
+2. Sets up resources (runner and agent) using the new token

+## Files Structure

 ## Features